exercism/python/exercises/practice/darts/.approaches/match-case/content.md

 This approach uses `Python 3.10`'s [`structural pattern matching`][structural-pattern-matching] with `return` values on the same line as `case`.
 Because the match is numeric, each case explicitly lists allowed values using the `|` (OR) operator.
 A fallthrough case (`_`) is used if the dart throw is greater than 10  (_the outer circle radius of the target_).
-This is equivalent to using `if-statements` to check toss values although some might argue it is clearer to read.
+This is equivalent to using `if-statements` to check throw values although some might argue it is clearer to read.
 An `if-statement` equivalent would be:

 ```python